plain-solutions-gmbh/kirby-components/README.md

 ![plain selector](https://raw.githubusercontent.com/youngcut/kirby-components/main/.github/selector_plain.png)

-> By selection the component, the fields of the selected component will shown.
+> By choose a component, the fields of the selected component will appear.

 > To change the labels in the selector, set the title of the component.